 - Cutting board

 - 1-2 heads of romaine washed and dried

 - Cut the potato in half, and then slice into thin fries.
 Rinse the potatoes in a colander under cool water and shake dry.

 - Toss potatoes in oil and generously season with salt and pepper.
 Place on a baking sheet, and cook for 20-25 minutes or until golden brown.
 Flip potatoes with a spatula halfway through the cooking time.

 - Heat a pan on the stove top to medium heat.
 Add the beef.
 Break apart into smaller pieces as it begins to brown.

 - Remove meat from the pan after it finishes cooking (about 6-8 minutes).
-Drain the grease and place meat in a large bowl.
-Add coconut aminos, garlic powder, salt and pepper.
+Drain the grease and pat with paper towel.
+Add coconut aminos, garlic powder, salt and pepper to pan and turn off heat.
 Mix well.